Rndynt/MeeyaLab/replit.md

 - All 8 products updated with complete detailed information

 **Product Navigation Improvements**
-- Product cards are now clickable to view details
+- Product cards are now clickable to view details (both from home and products pages)
 - onClick handler with stopPropagation on Add to Cart button
 - Cursor pointer on hover for better UX
 - Scroll position saved before navigation
 - Scroll position restored when returning from detail page
 - Route added: `/products/:id` for individual product pages
 - ProductGrid component updated to pass click handlers
+- Auto-scroll to top when opening product detail page (useEffect on mount)